Date of Degree

 Bayesian decision theory, Diagnostic testing, ROC, Sensitivity, Specificity

 Copyright 2012 Jingyang Zhang

 Zhang, Jingyang.
-"Making diagnoses with multiple tests under no gold standard." dissertation, University of Iowa, 2012.
+"Making diagnoses with multiple tests under no gold standard."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.